jsdelivr/jsdelivr/README.md

  1. [Fork][9] the jsDelivr repository.
  2. Add files that you want to be synced with the CDN
- 3. Send the pull request with a description of the changes you made following the same structure as the rest of the projects in the repo.
+ 3. Send a pull request with a description of the changes you made.
+Please follow the same file structure as other projects in the repo.
  4. Wait for our approval.
  5. That's it!